Cystic Fibrosis Canada

 Finances

-Cystic Fibrosis Canada reported $10.4m in donations in F2021.
-Administrative costs are 12% of revenues (less investment income) and fundraising costs are 35% of donations.
-This results in total overhead spending of 47%.
-For every dollar donated to the charity, 53 cents go to the cause.
-This falls outside of Ci’s reasonable range for overhead spending, which has been the case for the past three years.
+In F2024, Cystic Fibrosis Canada received $12.4m in donations, down 3% from $12.7m in F2023.
+Administrative costs are 15% of revenues (less investment income) and fundraising costs are 37% of donations.
+For every dollar donated, 48 cents are available to go towards the cause.
+This is outside of Ci’s reasonable range.

 Financial Review